hSaria/ChromaTerm/README.md

 The color is a hex string prefixed by `b` for background (e.g. `b#123456`) and `f` for foreground (e.g. `f#abcdef`).

-You can color the foreground and background by separating them with a space, like `b#123456 f#abcdef`.
+You can color the foreground and background simultaneously by separating them with a space, like `b#123456 f#abcdef`.

 ## Group